-However, rural or less populated areas are not likely to experience such a network due to the lack of powerful digital signals.
-All these advancements have enthusiastically bridged to the rise of the 3G network.
+However, rural or less populated areas are not likely to experience such a network.
+This is due to the lack of powerful digital signals.
+However, all these advancements have enthusiastically bridged to the rise of the 3G network.

 4G: The Era of Streaming

 The twilight dream of enjoying high-quality video streaming was no longer a dream with the 4G network.
-Its provision of fast mobile web access facilitated gaming services, HD videos and HQ video conferencing.
+In other terms, its provision of fast mobile web access facilitated gaming services, HD videos and HQ video conferencing.